-With identity theft on the rise, all individuals should be careful to protect their personal identification information.
-In many cases it is the linking of several personal identifiers that leads to the ability for someone to steal your identity, such as your name AND your date of birth.
+To help prevent and avoid identity theft, all individuals should be careful to protect their personal identification information.
+In many cases it is the linking of several personal identifiers that leads to the ability for someone to steal your identity, such as your name AND your date of birth, address, etc.